Annapurna Base Camp Trek 7 Days

 While these are the standard starting and finishing points for the Annapurna base camp trek, you can connect this trek to Khopra Danda Trek, Hidden Lake Trek, Mardi Himal Trek, and several other treks within the Annapurna region.
 Reach out to us for any variation.

-Best Time For Annapurna Base Camp Trek:
+Best Time to Visit Annapurna Base Camp:

 On the other hand, Summer, from June to August, brings frequent rainfall and muddy trails filled with leeches.
 So, the trek becomes slightly more challenging - a less favorable circumstance for beginners.
 However, the trails are isolated, which can appeal to experienced hikers.
 Also, the green scenery, as far as an eye can see, always brings out the nature admirers on the trek.

-If you choose the winter season in search of an isolated and less crowded trail, we suggest you be prepared with a very experienced guide, your insurance for rescue in any unforeseen circumstances, and a sleeping bag that warms you up even at -20°C.
+The extreme winter season from mid-December to mid-February brings snowfall to the trails.
+While trekking during this season is rarely recommended due to heavy snowfall and extreme cold, many trekkers choose to trek the Nepal Annapurna Base Camp as it is isolated.
+If you choose the winter season in search of an isolated and less crowded trail, we suggest you be prepared with an experienced guide, your insurance for rescue in any unforeseen circumstances, and a sleeping bag that warms you up even at -20°C.

 Regardless of the season, the ABC Trek remains an unforgettable journey.
 It uniquely offers natural splendor with cultural richness, affordability, and accessibility with a compelling trekking experience.

-Live like a local during Annapurna Base Camp Trek:
+Live like a local during ABC Trek:

 While many tourists seek to experience the local life in the Himalayan region of Nepal, they get limited experience with accommodation in hotels and lodges.
 While some know they can also experience the local homestay, many don’t think they can.